openela/openela-documentation/openela8/topics/osmanage-WorkingWithSystemServices.md

 ### Configuring a Monotonic Timer Unit

 **Monotonic timers** that activate after a time span relative to a varying starting point, such as a boot event, or when a particular `systemd` unit becomes active.
 These timer units stop if the computer is temporarily suspended or shut down.
-Monotonic timers are configured by using the `OnTypeSec` option, where Type is the name of the event to which the timer is related.
+Monotonic timers are configured by using the `On*Type*Sec` option, where *Type* is the name of the event to which the timer is related.
 Common monotonic timers include `OnBootSec` and `OnUnitActiveSec`.

 -   If needed, create a `.service` file that defines the service to be triggered by the timer unit.
-In the following procedure, the sample service is /etc/systemd/system/update.service which is a service unit that runs an update script.
+In the following procedure, the sample service is `/etc/systemd/system/update.service` which is a service unit that runs an update script.

     For more information about creating service units, see [Creating a User-Based systemd Service](osmanage-WorkingWithSystemServices.md#).